 The first days of camp are crucial as your son adapts to his bunk, his schedule, and being more independent.
 Our staff are trained to keep a close eye on new campers, helping them get to know the other boys.

 One of our Core Values is Community, and as part of our culture older and returning campers naturally take our new campers under their wing to make sure they feel at home at Winaukee!
 Older campers are invested in the success of our new campers and make for great Big Brothers!

-Parents receive a phone call from Dan or Brooke within the first 48 hours with an update on how their son is doing.
+Parents receive a phone call from Poff or Matt within the first 48 hours with an update on how their son is doing.
 It’s a chance for your to ask any questions about your son’s bunk, counselors, and how he has adjusted to camp life.
 Directors and Group Leaders are always available to speak with you via phone about your son throughout his stay with us.